nginx/unit-docs/source/installation.rst

 options:

 --module=filename
-        Target name for the Ruby module that Unit will build (:file:`<module>.unit.so`).
-Also used for :ref:`build and install
-        <installation-bld-src-emb>` commands.
+    Name of the Ruby module to be built (:file:`<module>.unit.so`), also used for targets in :ref:`make <installation-bld-src-emb>` commands.

     The default value is the filename of the :option:`!ruby` executable.

 --ruby=pathname
     Specific Ruby executable pathname.

     The default value is :samp:`ruby`.

 To configure a module called :file:`ru23.unit.so` for Ruby |_| 2.3: